scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/index.md

 ```
 helm install [release-name] [file-name] --set global.hclImagePullSecret=[secret-name] --set hclFlexnetURL=[flexnet-url] --set hclFlexnetID=[flexnet-id]
 ```
-To configure the 'hclFlexnetURL' and 'hclFlexnetID' value overrides you will need to specify your own license server information.
-For more information about these fields see **How to connect a Solution to a FlexNet License Server** below.
-If you do not specify these values, some solution contents may not initialize properly or have full function available until you enter your license server information via the Solution Console 'Settings'.
+To configure the *hclFlexnetURL* and *hclFlexnetID* value overrides you will need to specify your own license server information.
+For more information about these fields see the **How to Connect a Solution to a FlexNet License Server** guide.
+If you do not specify these values, some solution contents may not initialize properly or have full function available until you enter your license server information via the Solution Console *Settings*.